rashedacse/Cpp/README.md

 16.Write a C++ program binary search.

+17.write a c++ program to to even/odd number.

-17.Write a C++ program even/odd number.
+18.Write a C++ program to find perfect number.